Shedd Aquarium: Green sea turtle

-Nickel is a female green sea turtle who resides at the Caribbean Reef exhibit located in directly in front of the main lobby.
-Nickel was rescued on Florida's Gulf Coast area in 1998, where she was struck by the propellers of a motorboat.
-This accident damaged her shell and paralyzed her from the waist down causing her to have buoyancy problems.
-Researchers thought that she could no longer live in the wild so she was brought to Shedd in the spring of 2003.
+Nickel is a female green sea turtle who resides at the Caribbean Reef exhibit located directly in front of the main lobby.
+Nickel was rescued Florida's Gulf Coast area in 1998, where she was struck by a motorboat.
+This accident damaged her shell and paralyzed her from the waist down, causing her to have buoyancy problems.

+Researchers believed she could no longer live in the wild, so she was brought to Shedd in the spring of 2003.
 Upon her arrival, she went through several medical examinations, including an x-ray.
-The x-ray revealed a 1975 nickel lodged in her throat which is where she received the name, Nickel.
-Nickel is one of the many rescued animals that reside in the Shedd.
-She serves as an example to many people of the effects human activities can have on wildlife.
+The x-ray revealed a 1975 nickel lodged in her throat, which provided her namesake.
+She serves as an example to aquarium visitors of the effects human activities can have on wildlife.